leonhma/lemon-markets-python-sdk/docs/setup.rst

 -----------------------------------

 Also using pip, you can change the url, to download the github repo to get the latest possible version of this package.
+This would require you to also install git.

 .. code-block::